Kota

 You can overcome these challenges with the right global benefits management solution.

-Kota (formerly Yonder) is a cutting-edge software solution that simplifies global benefits management.
+Kota is a cutting-edge software solution that simplifies global benefits management.

-Kota brings it together, partnering directly with trusted benefits providers across 30+ countries to deliver hand-picked, cost-effective benefits for your employees.
+Partnering directly with trusted benefits providers across various countries, Kota delivers hand-picked, cost-effective benefits for your employees.

 Moreover, our benefits plans comply with your employee’s local employment laws.